What Is Full Coverage Car Insurance in Florida?

 State Farm

-State Farm earns a 4.6 MoneyGeek Score with an annual premium of $1,629, making it the second-cheapest full coverage option in Florida.
-The company offers strong local agent support and efficiently handles hurricane-related claims.
-State Farm is best for drivers who prefer in-person service and want a financially stable insurer with a long track record in the state.
+State Farm earns a 4.6 MoneyGeek score.
+At $1,629 a year, it's the second-cheapest full coverage option in Florida.
+The company has local agents across the state and handles hurricane-related claims efficiently.
+State Farm is the best fit for drivers who prefer in-person service and want an insurer with a long track record in Florida.

 MoneyGeek's 3rd Top Pick | Score: 4.5/5 | $2,019/year